peinanteng/leetcode/workflow.md

-These are the steps I need to take to update my repo.
+These are the steps I need to take to update my repository.

 - Create a file or update an existing file